Geddes Plan for Tel Aviv: Implementation of Geddes Plan

 While "the basic layout of large blocks created by north-south and east-west cross streets that were intersected by narrower access lanes was adhered to", Geddes plan was amended significantly by the time of its official approval in 1938.

 The population had almost doubled by 1933 and the implementation of the building plots and the alignment of buildings were seen as restrictive by the influx of architects of the Modernist Movement.
 By 1938 height limitations were loosened, population density allowed to double and proposed open spaces were "often converted into more residential blocks".
 Land owners were reluctant to relinquish their land for public use and the municipality lacked the funding to purchase it.

-Despite the amendments and ongoing debate regarding the legacy of Geddes, areas of Tel Aviv that applied "Geddes principle of freestanding buildings and incremental parcelling of the superblocks prevented the construction of large projects (including housing) and ensured the present day cityscape of detached medium sized buildings surrounded by greenery."
+Despite the amendments and ongoing debate regarding the legacy of Geddes, areas of Tel Aviv that applied "Geddes principle of freestanding buildings and incremental parcelling of the superblocks prevented the construction of large projects (including housing) and ensured the present-day cityscape of detached medium sized buildings surrounded by greenery."
+These unique principles behind the Geddes plan would lead to it being recognized as a World Heritage Site by UNESCO in 2003 for its modern urban planning and international architectural style.